CentOS-PaaS-SIG/linchpin/config/README.rst

 ++++++++++

 s2i stands for Source to Image.
 But we are actually using Dockerfiles for the distros.
-When adding a new target a build template yaml file will be needed which describes how to build that target.
+When adding a new target, a build template yaml file will be needed.
+This describes how to build that target.
 The create-containers.sh script will also need to be updated to reference this template.

 config/Dockerfiles/linchpin-install.sh